pausoto7/hydroGraphR/README.md

 Introduction to hydroGraphR
 ================
 Paula Soto<br>
-2025-01-30
+2025-03-05

-`hydroGraphR` is an R package designed to simplify the process of creating hydrographs that compare historical hydrometric data with a specific year’s traces.
-This vignette provides an overview of the package’s functionality and demonstrates how to use it in a typical workflow.
+`hydroGraphR` is an R package designed to streamline the process of visualizing hydrometric data by generating hydrographs that compare historical water level or discharge statistics with a specific year’s observed data.
+The package is particularly useful for hydrologists, environmental scientists, and water resource managers who need to analyze trends, seasonal variations, and anomalies in hydrological data.

+This vignette provides an overview of the package’s key functionalities and demonstrates its application in a typical workflow.
+Users can leverage `hydroGraphR` to:

+- Load and preprocess hydrometric data: The package supports various data formats and includes functions for cleaning, filtering, and formatting time series data.
+- Compute historical statistics: It can calculate long-term percentiles, mean values, and other statistical summaries to establish a historical baseline for comparison.
+- Generate hydrographs: Users can create clear and customizable plots that overlay the current year’s hydrometric data on historical trends, making it easy to identify deviations or anomalies.
+- Customize visualization settings: The package allows for fine-tuned control over axis scaling, line styles, colors, and annotations, ensuring clarity and effectiveness in communication.

+By automating many of the repetitive tasks involved in hydrograph creation, hydroGraphR enhances efficiency and consistency in hydrological data analysis.
+The following sections will guide you through its core functionality with step-by-step examples.

 ## Installation